SAVAI'I TRAVEL TIPS

 First up - getting there:

-- Ring and book your car on the ferry in advance and turn up at least 1 hour before the ferry leaves to get in line for the boat.
+- You need to be at the ferry terminal in Mulifanua at least 1 hour before the ferry leaves to get in line for the boat.

 The Makeki is hard to find!
 No street sign but if you go left when you come out of the wharf, head for the sign that says 'Lusia's Lagoon Chalets' and follow the road just past it you will discover a great little oasis of colour, chaos.